 Nainital is set in two parts, Tallital and Mallital, with the lake in between them.
 Mallital is at the head of the lake in the north side while Tallital is at the foot of the lake in the southern side.

 We reached Nainital at around 11 AM and then our search for a good hotel began since we hadn’t pre booked our hotel.
-Close to one hour was spent looking for a perfect place with a lake side view.
-But upon not getting a decent hotel, we finally decided to stay at a place little farther away from the lake.
+We spent close to one hour looking for a perfect place to stay with a lake side view.
+But since we could not get a decent hotel near the lake, so we finally decided to stay at a place little farther away from the lake.
 It was then we came across The Pavilion Hotel.

 Our Stay at The Pavilion Hotel

 The Pavilion is one the most famous Heritage Hotels of Nainital that has been serving tourists since 1918 and is located at the base of the China Peak in Mallital.
 This information impressed us and we finally decided to stay in this hotel.
-Since, only rooms at the ground floor were available and we were too tired to look out for any other hotel so we finally decided to stay at this place.
+But only the rooms at ground floor were available.
+And we were tired to look out for any other hotel so we finally decided to stay at this place.
 Let me brief you a little about this hotel now.
 After doing the necessary formalities we checked in at this hotel.

 The room we stayed in was garden facing and there was no good view at all since the garden was not in a good condition.
-The bedroom and living room were spacious, neat and clean and ceilings were made of wooden.
+But we liked the bedroom and living room.
+Rooms were spacious, neat and clean and with beautiful wooden ceilings.
 All these things gave the rooms an old world charm to it.
 But there was nothing great about this Property.
 The room had only basic facilities.
 Also, since there are only two floors, so the hotel doesn’t have an elevator.
 There was a play area for children, an activity room, and a conference hall which we didn’t care to check.
-Dining Hall at the top of the hotel was designed tastefully and looked beautiful.
+The Dining Hall looked beautiful and was tastefully done and was at the terrace.
 Then there was also a Baker’s Hut café for morning and evening snacks.

 That was a little bit about hotel.
-It was already 2 PM, so we ordered our food and then took a nap as we were damn tired.
+It was already 2 PM.
+We ordered our food and decided to take a nap.
 After relaxing for some couple of hours, we decided to explore the areas nearby only.

 Since we were in Nainital, so the first place which we wanted to explore was obviously the Naini Lake.
 We walked down to the Lake as our hotel was only one and half km away.
 Naini lake is a crescent shaped emerald lake situated in the heart of Nainital.
 This lake is surrounded by seven high rise panoramic mountains which are covered in Coniferous forest trees.
 The lake view was simply spectacular and the Lake looks green in color as it reflects the color of coniferous forest trees that cover the surrounding hills.
 I was not in the mood of boating but the beauty of this place tempted me go for a boat ride.
 We went for a half an hour row boat ride which cost us Rs 150.
 You can also go for pedal boats ride priced at Rs 160.